worsleyj17/csci4710-final-project/readme.md

 # worsleyj17@students.ecu.edu | Joseph Worsley

-To use, open a terminal in the extracted folder and run the following command:
-"python3 -m venv venv" to access virtual environment.
+To use, open a terminal in the extracted folder and run the following command: "python3 -m venv venv" to access virtual environment.
 Then, run "venv\Scripts\activate.bat" to activate the environment.
 Lastly,  run "python run.py" to launch the web application.
 To access, navigate to localhost:5000.

+See example-setup-output.png for more details.